hajeraali/LegalEagleAI-majorproject/README.md

 username: admin
 password: admin123

-.env file is updated on mail and project drive
+.env and 3 more files is updated on mail and project drive download and add them to project folder